SafiUllahAshfaq/url-shortner/README.md

 #### - Database

-- I have decided to go with MongoDB as this is a simple CRUD application and MongoDB is a good fit for such applications
+- The choice fell on MongoDB, given the nature of this as a straightforward CRUD application, a scenario in which MongoDB excels.
-- Being a NoSQL database, it is easy to scale MongoDB horizontally by adding more nodes to the cluster.
-This will help in scaling the application in future
+- As a NoSQL database, MongoDB presents the ease of horizontal scalability by integrating more nodes into the cluster.
+This feature aligns well with future application scaling plans.

 #### - Maintaining visits on a shortUrl

-- For hot data, i have decided to keep them in Redis
+- The choice for handling hot data leaned towards Redis.
-- For cold data, i have written bulk update logic to save the visits periodically in MongoDB
+- A bulk update logic has been established to periodically store cold data, or visit counts, in MongoDB.

 #### - Caching

-- I am using redis cache to store shortUrl -> originalUrl mapping.
-This will help in reducing the load on the database and also helps with faster retrieval of originalUrl for a given shortUrl
+- Redis cache has been employed to manage the mapping from shortUrl to originalUrl.
+This strategy reduces database load and expedites the retrieval of originalUrl from a given shortUrl.
-- I have put caching only for GET requests as it is the most frequently used endpoint.
-We can add caching for POST requests as well if required
+- Caching has been primarily applied for GET requests, considering their high frequency of use.
+However, the system is flexible enough to extend caching to POST requests, if necessary.

 #### - Rate Limiting

-- For the sake of this assignment, I have used a simple in-memory rate limiter.
-This will not work in a distributed environment.
-For a distributed environment, we can use a distributed cache like Redis to store the rate limit data
+- A straightforward in-memory rate limiter was adopted for this assignment.
+However, in a distributed setting, a distributed cache like Redis would be more suitable for storing rate limit data.
-- It's a "fixed window" rate limiter but in real world we should use a sliding window or token bucket or some other more sophisticated rate limiter that fits our use case
+- Presently, the system employs a "fixed window" rate limiter.
+In a more expansive scenario, other sophisticated rate limiters like a sliding window or token bucket could be considered.
-- With IP based rate limiting, there are some corner cases that needs to be handled
-  - Replaying an http request with same parameters will result in a rate limit hit
+- With IP-based rate limiting, certain corner cases need careful handling.
+For instance, replaying an HTTP request with identical parameters could result in a rate limit hit.

 #### - Authentication

-- Currently, this API does not require any authentication
+- At this stage, the API does not necessitate any authentication.
-- Implementing authentication mechanisms (e.g., API keys, OAuth, JWT) would definitely help to restrict access to certain endpoints or to track API usage by specific users
+- Implementing authentication mechanisms (e.g., API keys, OAuth, JWT) would be a productive move to regulate access to specific endpoints or monitor API usage by individual users.

 #### - Testing

-- I tried to cover all the edge cases in the unit tests.
-I have used Jest as the testing framework
+- An attempt was made to encapsulate all the edge cases within the unit tests, with Jest being the preferred testing framework.
-- I spent some time testing the batch visit update logic but it was taking some time so I decided to skip it for now. _(that is critical code so I will definitely add tests for it in future)_
+- There was some exploration around testing the batch visit update logic.
+However, due to time constraints, this part was skipped for the time being.
+This critical piece of code will definitely be brought under test coverage in the future.

 ## Pre Requisites